jbsoum/Truecharts-Build-Tutorial/README.md

     - TTL: *Auto*

 6. That's it for now!
 We'll come back here later for a couple of things:
-    - Generate an API Token to update the DNS with our IP address dynamically
+    - Generate an API Token to update our domains and aliases with Let's Encrypt certificates **automatically**
-        - aka we don't have to tell Cloudfare what our IP address is every day if our ISP is always changing it
+        - aka we don't have to remember when our ssl certeficates are expiring for each of our apps
+        - AND each chart can get it's own automatically updated and validate certificate
         - we'll do that automatically with a Trueharts app we'll install on our homelab!
     - Add a ```CNAME Record``` for each app we want to access remotely
         - eg if we wanted to access the Whoogle chart, we would add a CNAME record for whoogle.your-snazzy-domain.something